kentnf/VirusDetect/README.md

   - `$CONDA_PREFIX/share/virusdetect/database`
   - `~/.local/share/virusdetect/database`

-The bundled legacy `databases/` directory is no longer used implicitly on `main`.
-During the transition you can still target it explicitly with `--db-path databases` or `virusdetect db verify --path databases`.
+The historical `databases/` directory has been removed from `main`.
+Use an installed database directory or a separately staged legacy database path when you need verification, bundle generation, or migration checks.

 ## Current CLI